OrensteinLab/PrimerDesigner/README.md

 * Finally, ILP is executed using gurobi .

 **Tracking_Timings_Creation.ipynb**
 <br>
-* This program has similar inital setup to Mutagenesis, but it also iterates through many different coding sequence sequence lengths & provides primer design outputs for each one.<br>
+* This program has similar inital setup to Mutagenesis, but it also iterates through many different coding sequence sequence lengths & provides primer design outputs for each one.
-* After it finishes iterating, it will save all of the relevant output data to a list and save it to a csv file. <br>
+* After it finishes iterating, it will save all of the relevant output data to a list and save it to a csv file.
-* In addition, the program keeps track of time and memory usage for every part and records it for the user<br>
+* In addition, the program keeps track of time and memory usage for every part and records it for the user

 ## Getting Started
 <br>
 1. **Clone the Repository:**
    ''''

    git clone https://github.com/OrensteinLab/PrimerDesigner.git
    cd PrimerDesigner

    ''''
  <br>